San Marcos, CA

 - Collect resident payments on past accounts and document progress made on a weekly basis.

-- Send correspondence to residents regarding financial information to their accounts (letters, emails, collection calls, and door notices).
+- Send correspondence to residents regarding financial information to their accounts (letters, emails, collection calls, and appeal decisions).

 - Offer payment plans to past residents and ensure timely execution.